Dev Guide

 You can support additional paths and query parameters added to your URL.
 For example: https://function.staging.zaius.app/my_app/cart/5f57ecbb-ef28-4a25-9056-3ea98994e2a5/update?cart-id=12345

-The path and query parameters are accessible to your function as well as the body and headers of the HTTP request.
+The path and query parameters are accessible to your function, body, and headers of the HTTP request.
 For example:

 import * as OCP from '@zaiusinc/app-sdk';